mnr/writing-wip/hotmeal.md

 “Try Congress and legislation,” she says.
 “This is a game changer and not just for food.”

 “Sounds like a job for a lobbyist.
-But back to what matters; I’m interested in what - or who - blew up Dakota.”
+But back to what matters.
+I’m interested in what - or who - blew up Dakota.”

-The puppet puts the meal back wherever it had appeared from.
+The puppet drops the meal and it vanishes.
 “It’s the AI.
-We can’t test it because we don’t have Dakota’s circuit and the telemetry from the meal is confused.
+We can’t test it because we don’t have Dakota’s circuit, and the telemetry from the meal is confused.
 We’re certain the AI tried to control things.
 The oven didn’t respond predictably, so the AI improvised.
 Somehow the AI decided it needed to open the gas valve.
 But the valve was already open.
 Dakota’s circuit gave the AI inaccurate information.”

 “The meal allowed the tank to discharge the entire volume of gas.
 But the AI made a mistake and it sparked an igniter.
 If we release these meals without understanding the risks, consumers won’t trust Hestia or any of their products, let alone the ovens.”